-THESE FABLES CONNECT A NEED to tell a particular story with a near-lifelong habit of worldbuilding.
-They are self-contained excerpts from a picaresque novel-in-progress titled Around the Rimless Sea: Mystic Fables for Religious Misfits, and though set as fantasies, the Prosatio Silban fables are intended for anyone seeking the Divine in a day job, so to speak.
-Because the “Land of Two Names” is a big world of spectacular landscapes and ancient ruins, teeming with vastly different and occasionally commingled cultures, religions, prophecies, species and cuisines, all created in my spare time since 1978 or so, those curious to explore it may benefit from the following helpful words.
-(Otherwise, please enjoy an appropriate anagram.)
+These fables are self-contained excerpts from a picaresque novel-in-progress titled Around the Rimless Sea.
+Because the tales encompass a world of spectacular landscapes and ancient ruins, teeming with vastly different and occasionally commingled cultures, religions, prophecies, species and cuisines, those curious to explore it may benefit from the following helpful words.

-Beyond the sunrise lies the Land of Exiles, where dreams come to die – or so say the coffeehouse wits of Soharis.
-But they are a professionally cynical lot, thus fervent in their presumptions.
+BEYOND THE SUNSET LIE THE Exilic Lands, where dreams come to die – or so say the coffeehouse wits of Soharis.
+But they are a professionally cynical lot, and often fervent in their presumptions.

-Here, by the southern edge of the Rimless Sea, two abler-than-wise peoples anciently fought each other to land-cracking dust, leaving their now-primitive Xao descendants wandering the shattered plains and scorched forests with no greater legacy than a few artifacts, mutual blame, and the hope of future redemption.
+Here by the southeastern edge of the Rimless Sea two abler-than-wise peoples anciently fought each other to land-cracking oblivion, leaving their regressed descendants (the Xao and Xai) wandering the shattered plains and scorched forests with no greater legacy than a few artifacts, mutual blame, and the hope of future redemption.

-This hope was handed across the generations through tales of Rimless Sea-borne saviors who would restore their Land of Exile to lush pristinery before conveniently withdrawing.
-Some Xao believed this, others pretended to, and those who did neither made plans of their own.
+This hope was handed across the generations through whispered legends of Rimless Sea-borne saviors who would restore to the Xao and Xai their once-lush countryside before graciously and conveniently withdrawing.
+Some believed this, others pretended to, and those who did neither made plans of their own.

-Thus, when the Children of Huua washed ashore in three great fleets filled with agricultural necessaries at the mouth of the Great Bloody River (as it was then known), the indigines greeted them with a mix of joy, surprise and consternation.
-The Huuans were fleeing their own self-made catastrophe and, according to the Flickering Gods and their High Sacreants, had finally reached the Land Beyond the Sunrise — and where to show themselves repentful and worthy of returning to their own homeland renewed.
+Thus, when the Children of Uul washed ashore at the mouth of the River Reaching in three great fleets filled with agricultural necessaries, the Exilic Lands’ indigines greeted them with a mix of joy, surprise and consternation.
+The Uulians were fleeing their own self-made and legendary catastrophe and, according to their Flickering Gods and High Sacreants, had reached where to repent and prove themselves worthy to return to their own lost homeland.

-Heedless of their role in the local mythology, the Huuans could comprehend neither the Xaos’ initial amazement nor eventual irritation as they proceeded to restore the land and build the Three Cities and Thousand Villages of the Huuan Commonwell.
-While the Xao grew more perplexed, the Commonwell ripened into that state of elegant decadence without which no civilzation can honestly be called interesting.
-Still, despite all that had happened or was expected in the Land of Two Names, some (Xao and Huuan alike) continued to believe in their ancestors’ prophecies; others pretended to; and those who did neither made plans of their own.
+Deeply self-absorbed and heedless of their role in the local mythology, the Uulians could comprehend neither the indigenes’ initial amazement nor their eventual irritation as diligent Uulian fingers restored the land – and then built the Three Cities (cosmopolitan Soharis, epicurean Pormaris, and stony-hearted Tirinbar) and Thousand Villages of the Uulian Commonwell.
+While the Xao and Xai grew more perplexed by the century, the Commonwell ripened into that state of elegant decadence without which no civilzation can honestly be called interesting.
+Still, some (indigenes and Uulians alike) continued to believe in their ancestors’ prophecies; others pretended to; and those who did neither made plans of their own.

 One did all three, often simultaneously and sometimes successfully.
-His name is Prosatio Silban – former Sacreant, mercenary cook, and subject of these fables.
+His name is Prosatio Silban – self-defrocked Sacreant, mercenary cook, and subject of these fables.